Taking Shared Services Quality to the Next Level

-- Reviews and monitors operational tasks including customer calls, workflows, emails and process activities.
+- Reviews and monitors operational tasks including customer calls, workflows, emails, and process activities.

-Some of the quality success factors discussed include having a clearly defined purpose and scope for the Quality Team, aligning Quality work to performance metrics and SOX compliance, having an effective approach to continuous improvement, developing validated process documentation, having a solid governance structure to manage process changes, ensuring segregation of duties between the Quality team and the process employees, establishing strong relationship with internal customers, and having a strong knowledge of the work being assessed.
+Some of the quality success factors discussed include having a clearly defined purpose and scope for the Quality Team, aligning Quality work to performance metrics and SOX compliance, having an effective approach to continuous improvement, developing validated process documentation, having a solid governance structure to manage process changes, ensuring segregation of duties between the Quality team and the process employees, establishing a strong relationship with internal customers, and having a strong knowledge of the work being assessed.

 Additional details regarding the feature company’s efforts in this area, including some examples from the Quality process, as well as an extensive list of lessons learned, can be found on the Peeriosity member website.

 A recent Peeriosity poll developed using the iPollingTM technology provides some interesting information regarding the overall approach to quality Shared Services organizations take, as well as the method in which they conduct quality assurance activities.
 Reviewing the results of the first poll question which asked what best describes the current approach to quality assurance in Shared Services, the most popular response (47%) was providing a routine sampling of work products that assessed the accuracy of the shared service associate’s processing accuracy, with the next most popular response (27%) being a similar approach but assessing the accuracy of the total transaction process.
 Closely following was a project-driven routine utilizing a common quality assurance methodology (Lean, Six Sigma, etc.), with 20% of the responses.